Skip to content

 Legal Information #

-By following these guidelines, you can ensure that your server remains compliant with the relevant legal and ethical standards.
-Implementing malware or any form of malicious code is strictly prohibited by ProRedLine’s Terms of Service.
+These policies apply to how the service may be used, configured, and managed.
+Implementing malware or any form of malicious code or spam is strictly prohibited by ProRedLine’s Terms of Service.
 Any violation will result in the immediate permanent suspension of your server and may lead to legal action.

 Still need help after reading this article?